-A. Wastewater flow is 200 gal/day/LUE.
-Upon ultimate buildout the District estimates the wastewater flow to be 400 gal/day/living unit equivalent average flow.
+- A. Wastewater flow is 200 gal/day/LUE.
+Upon ultimate buildout the District estimates the wastewater flow to be 400 gal/day/living unit equivalent average flow. - B. Future build out will account for approximately 450 gal/day/LUE peak flow. - C. All development will be connected to a centralized sewer treatment system and no septic tanks are anticipated. - D. The District will receive wastewater treatment and disposal service (approximately 831 LUEs) from Lakeway MUD. - E. The District is currently engaged in a trial treated effluent irrigation program with Lakeway Municipal Utility District.

-flow.

-B. Future build out will account for approximately 450 gal/day/LUE peak

-C. All development will be connected to a centralized sewer treatment system and no septic tanks are anticipated.

-D. By contract, Lakeway MUD will provide 532 LUEs of wastewater treatment and disposal service to the District.
-The District will receive wastewater treatment and disposal services from Lakeway MUD.

-E. The District is currently engaged in a trial treated effluent irrigation program with Lakeway Municipal Utility District.
 Our wastewater flows to Lakeway Municipal Utility District and from Lakeway Municipal Utility District are not metered, so information on the current volume of treated wastewater effluent produced and how much is currently reused for parks, common areas, etc. is not available to the District.